Button Menu

 Topics of the Spanish-Speaking World I

 Further development of reading, writing, speaking, and listening skills through focused topics of the Spanish-speaking world, such as identity and memory, borders and immigration, social movements and revolution, and multilingualism.
+While students in this course develop these multiple proficiencies, it primarily utilizes formats and approaches to language instruction that especially prepare students for HISP 330.
+It features multiple presentation assignments and grammatical instruction in the service of aural comprehension and oral proficiencies.
 Prerequisite: HISP 132 or HISP 140 or qualifying score on the placement test.
+Students may take this course prior to or after HISP 232.

 Distribution Area Prerequisites Credits